-- Even when idle, Mac OS X Server guests currently burn 100% CPU.
-This is a power management issue that will be addressed in a future release. - Mac OS X Server guests only work with one CPU assigned to the VM.
-Support for SMP will be provided in a future release. - Depending on your system and version of Mac OS X Server, you might experience guest hangs after some time.
-This can be fixed by turning off energy saving (set timeout to "Never") in the system preferences. - By default, the VirtualBox EFI enables debug output of the Mac OS X Server kernel to help you diagnose boot problems.
+- The graphics resolution currently defaults to 1024x768 as Mac OS X falls back to the built-in EFI display support.
+See chapter 3.12.1, Video modes in EFI, page 55 for more information on how to change EFI video modes. - Even when idle, Mac OS X guests currently burn 100% CPU.
+This is a power management issue that will be addressed in a future release. - Mac OS X guests only work with one CPU assigned to the VM.
+Support for SMP will be provided in a future release. - Depending on your system and version of Mac OS X, you might experience guest hangs after some time.
+This can be fixed by turning off energy saving (set timeout to "Never") in the system preferences. - By default, the VirtualBox EFI enables debug output of the Mac OS X kernel to help you diagnose boot problems.
 Note that there is a lot of output and not all errors are fatal (they would also show on your physical Mac).
 You can turn off these messages by issuing this command:

 '''

 VBoxManage setextradata "VM name" "VBoxInternal2/EfiBootArgs" " "

 To revert to the previous behavior, use:

+'''

 VBoxManage setextradata "VM name" "VBoxInternal2/EfiBootArgs" ""

-'''